AI in Research

 Environmental Cost of AI

-The environmental cost of AI is larger and more complex than most users appreciate.
 Due to increasing demand, data centres could consume up to 9% of global electricity demand by 2030 (Hankendi et al., 2025).
-AI systems are the fastest-growing source of this demand, but measuring their precise impact is difficult because operators rarely separate AI from non-AI workloads in their environmental reporting.
-The most recent estimates suggest that in 2025, AI systems generated up to 79.7 million tonnes of carbon - comparable to the annual emissions of a major city - and consumed up to 764 billion litres of water, comparable to global bottled water consumption (de Vries-Gao, 2025).
+AI systems are the fastest-growing source of this demand, but measuring their precise impact is difficult because operators rarely separate AI computing tasks (often called ‘workloads’) from non-AI computing tasks (workloads) in their environmental reporting.

 Environmental costs accumulate across the full lifecycle of an AI model.
 This includes the water and carbon used to manufacture the specialist chips required to run the AI; the intensive one-off cost of training the model; and the ongoing costs of inference (the cost every time a query is run).